openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public class DefaultAppManager {}
 ```

-**Function:** This class provides the capability to query default applications, supporting queries to determine whether the current application is the default one.
+**Description:** This class provides the capability to query default applications, supporting queries to determine whether the current application is the default application.

 **System Capability:** SystemCapability.BundleManager.BundleFramework.DefaultApp